Broker Check

 Emotional

-Marrying your spouse likely a wasn’t business or legal decision – it was an emotional one.
-So why would the decision to dissolve the union not also be emotional?
 The end of anything can be emotionally charged.
-You’re facing a radical change, and that’s going to have you “feeling some kind of way,” as the kids say.
+You’re facing a radical change, and that’s going to come with a host of feelings.
 And if there are children involved, that will only amp up the emotional charge.

 “You’re facing a radical change…”